dilantha111/palo-test/README.md

 - For User Interaction, chose trigger actions against changes to the date and time field, instead adding a separate submit button, since it would be less user actions and more interactive.
   - Further enhancement on this would be to throttle calling the API, and cache responses in a selected duration to reduce the load on backend.

+## Project Architecture
+- Mono repo has been used to accomadate backend and ui with lerna since it has helpful featuers like tagging, managing dependacy between packages etc

+## Deployment
+- For deployment docker has been used to compose app and backend service